-Civil action by pharmacy (S.D.
+Civil action by Pharmacy (S.D.
 Stat. § 58-29F-12)

-In addition to the remedies otherwise provided for in this chapter, in chapter 58-29E, or under general South Dakota law, any Pharmacy subject to an audit procedure may bring a civil action to enforce the provisions of this chapter and to seek damages from the pharmacy benefits manager and any person or organization representing the entity during the audit process for the violation of the provisions of this chapter.
+In addition to the remedies otherwise provided for in this chapter, in chapter 58-29E, or under general South Dakota law, any Pharmacy subject to an audit procedure may bring a civil action to enforce the provisions of this chapter and to seek damages from the pharmacy benefit manager and any person or organization representing the entity during the audit process for the violation of the provisions of this chapter.

-B-43 Tennessee regulatory addendum to participating pharmacy agreement
+B-43 Tennessee Regulatory Addendum to Pharmacy Participation Agreement

-This Tennessee Addendum applies to the extent that Pharmacy provides covered drugs to covered persons of insurers, prepaid limited health service organizations, third-party prescription programs, health maintenance organizations and health care service corporations, under Tennessee law (collectively and/or individually, "Plan Sponsor").
+This Tennessee Addendum applies to the extent that Pharmacy provides covered drugs to covered persons of insurers, prepaid limited health service organizations, third-party prescription programs, health maintenance organizations and health care service corporations, under Tennessee law (collectively and/or individually, "plan sponsor").